sinch/sinch-java-sms/README.md

 ## Using

-To use this SDK, you can install them as follow
+To use this SDK, add it as a dependency

-With Maven
+Maven

 ```xml